 The last thing Peter remembers about his accident is getting in his car with his wife Pam.
 They were heading home after a day out, but due to the unforeseen events which were about to unfold, Peter and his wife never made it to their final destination.

 Peter and Pam were half way home when Peter unexplainably blacked out, leaving the car on a collision course with a wall.
-Frantically Pam grabbed the wall, but it was too late and they crashed.
+Frantically Pam grabbed the wheel, but it was too late and they crashed.

 The force of the collision caused Pam to break her wrist and left Peter with serious injuries to his knee and head.